-Below the header and footer, select from a list of "Available Components" in an arbitrary order.
-Double-click an item, or click the "Selected Component" button • next to it, to add the item to the list of "Selected Components" (dialog below the "Available Components").
+Below the "Header" and "Footer" dialogs, select from a list of "Available Components" in an arbitrary order.
+Double-click an item, or click the "Select Component" button • next to it, to add the item to the list of "Selected Components" (dialog below the "Available Components").